How long it takes to learn Chinese?

 You must study more if you cannot wait that long.
 A weekly study time of 10 to 20 hours, for example.
 You can achieve level TOCFL level 5 or HSK 5 in two years.

 It will help if you keep going rather than give up midway.
 Eventually, you will reach your goal.
-Your efforts and following the proper steps will ensure that you become a successful learner sooner rather than later.
+Your efforts and following the proper steps will ensure you become a successful learner sooner rather than later.

 How long does it take to learn Chinese fluently?